jarodreyes/devmarketing-astropaper/src/content/blog/marketing-api-backup.md

 - **Endpoint:** `/product/market`
 - **Methods:**
   - `launchProduct()`: Coordinates product launches with marketing campaigns.
   - `promoteFeatures()`: Highlights key product features through targeted marketing efforts.
+Focus on the features that will deliver the largest business value.
   - `manageLifecycle()`: Manages marketing strategies throughout the product lifecycle.
+  - `defineDefensibleNeed()`: Collate customer experience and value props to define a need that the customer was not aware they had and competitors can't meet.
+This creates a defensible moat.

 ### 10. Product-Led Growth